HosseinEbrahimiK/qplots/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-qplots provides a function to plot variables of a data frame so that basic statistics of variables can be obtained immediately.
+qplots provides a function to plot the distribution of variables in a data frame so that basic statistics of variables can be obtained immediately.

--   `diquick_dist()`: plots density distribution of numeric variables or barplot of category/factor variables in a data frame.
+-   `diquick_dist()`: Plots density distribution of numeric variables and bar plot of category/factor variables in a data frame.

 ## Installation